domdoesdodrip/CrypticChat/README.md

 ---

-# Next update soon
+# UPDATE

 * Only one person can have the username, meaning there cannot be 2 people with the same name.
-(ADDED)

 * Mobile and Smaller screen support.
-(ADDED)

 * Custom domain.

 * View previous messages when you join.
-(ADDED)

 &copy; 2026 CrypticChat Protocol | *Stay hidden.*